 Please read the information sheet about what to do (pdf).
 If have further questions, fill out and submit an intake form, and schedule an appointment.

-As of Wednesday, March 18, phone appointments will be available to students, and when the HIPAA version of Zoom is installed, online appointments via Zoom will be preferred.
+Phone appointments are available to students and HIPAA version Zoom appointments are available as well.
 We will continue to communicate any updates via e-mail.

-We believe this will be a temporary shift in how we operate, and we remain ready to serve our clientele to the best of our abilities in the coming weeks.
+Unfortunately, this does not appear to be a short-term, temporary shift in how we operate, and we remain ready to serve our clientele to the best of our abilities.
 If you have any questions, please contact email@example.com or call (217) 333-9053.

 Thomas E. Betz, Directing Attorney